benpate/derp/README.md

 # What About Go2?
-One of the stated goals for Go2 is to improve error handling in a number of ways.
-While the specifics are still being hammered out, a consensus is forming around removing `if err != nil` stutter, and possibly adding nesting capabilities similar to those in derp.
+One of the stated goals for Go2 is to [improve error handling](https://go.googlesource.com/proposal/+/master/design/go2draft-error-inspection.md) in a number of ways.
+While the specifics are still being hammered out, a consensus is forming around: 1) removing `if err != nil` stutter, 2) making functions that error more "chainable", and 3)possibly adding nesting capabilities similar to those in derp.

 As the new standard library evolves, a new semantic version of derp will be released to use and augment as much of the default error objects as possible.